 I guess Montauk can technically be considered part of “The Hamptons,” but it’s at the very end (easternmost tip) of Long Island.

 It is very picturesque, located on the Atlantic Ocean.

 If you’re wondering how to get to Montauk, you have a few options.

-I actually ended up driving, but many people take a ferry.
+I actually ended up driving to Montauk and Montauk activities, but many people take a ferry.
 I was supposed to fly into Rhode Island the night before and then take the ferry with my mom and sisters.

 Looking to rent a car?
 I used Rent Cars because you can compare all of the major companies in one spot.

 I also learned you can take a train (Long Island Rail Road) or bus.
 So many modes of transportation!

 Personally, I think you’ll want a car to get around so if you choose not to drive, you may want to consider renting a car.